archiverjs/node-archiver/README.md

 #### abort()

-Aborts the archiving process by clearing the remaining queue and ending open streams.
+Aborts the archiving process by clearing the remaining queue.
 The instance will remain available in a read-only state.

 #### append(input, data)